bravebox/colorcntrl/src/jekyll/pages/04-about/about-us.md

 layout: 04-about/about-us
 permalink: "/about/us/"

-title: About
+title: About us
-description: Color Cntrl desc here
+description: Color Cntrl is the technology development company which has patented its unique Color cntrl Electro Fusion® system.
 author: Color Cntrl
 tags:
 - color-cntrl